Create A Bird Feeding Station in 7 Simple Steps! (2021)

 Please excuse the randomness, but here is a list of some of the things I found as I went through my shed, garage, and home that help in some way.

-Plastic storage boxes: I have two of these in my shed big enough to hold 50-pound bags of black-oil sunflower and corn.
-The storage boxes that I bought are thick plastic, so mice have not been able to chew through the side.
-If mice become a problem for you, consider a metal storage option.
+I have five of these in my shed big enough to hold 50-pound bags of black-oil sunflower and corn.
+The storage boxes that I bought are metal, so mice or other rodents are not been able to chew through the side.

-Cleaning brush: Used to clean my feeders and bird bath.
+Cleaning brushes: Used to clean my feeders and bird bath.
 For easy storage, it sits in a 5-gallon bucket that is explicitly used for cleaning.

 Bleach: Periodically it’s necessary to clean your bird feeders in a diluted bleach solution.
 The bleach is kept inside a 5-gallon bucket that is used solely for cleaning, just like the cleaning brush.